-Here you can choose to set a Persistence Schedule.
+Here you can choose to Enable Persistence.
+If enabled, this is also where you'll set the Persistence Interval.
 To learn more about these settings, see the Persisting Data Views section below.

 Filters

 This is where you create the filters that are used to define your criteria for limiting records.
 We'll dive into how the filter area is used in later sections below.